Kalanchoe blossfeldiana (Flaming Katy) Care Indoors; Watering, Light, Pruning, Problems

-Christmas Kalanchoe is one of the best succulent plants on account of its magnificent flowers and ease of care which place it among the popular plants for the front porch or entrance where it will create a great first impression.
+Christmas Kalanchoe is among easy-care succulent plants, perfect for the front porch or main entrance, where it will create a great first impression.

-Kalanchoe blossfeldiana is a delightful, succulent, bushy, holiday-plant and is one of the best mother's day plant gifts.
+Kalanchoe blossfeldiana is a delightful, succulent, bushy, holiday-plant and is is an ideal mother's day plant gift.

 Flaming Katy, Kalanchoe blossfeldiana